-2.3.1.2 Recognition/De-recognition
+2.2.1.2 Recognition/de-recognition

-The Fund recognizes financial assets and financial liabilities on the date it becomes a party to the contractual agreement (trade date) and recognizes changes in fair value of the financial assets or financial liabilities from this date.
+The Fund recognizes financial assets and financial liabilities on the date it becomes party to the contractual agreement (trade date) and recognizes changes in fair value of the financial assets or financial liabilities from this date.

-Investments are de-recognized when the right to receive cash flows from the investments has expired or the Fund has transferred substantially all risks and rewards of ownership.
+Investments are de-recognized when the right to receive cash flows from the investments have expired or the Fund has transferred substantially all risks and rewards of ownership.

-Financial liabilities at fair value through profit or loss are de-recognized when the obligation specified in the contract is discharged or has expired.
+Financial liabilities at fair value through profit or loss are de-recognized when the obligation specified in the contract is discharged or expires.